Why Do Democrats Hate Saving Money? - February 25th, Hour 2

 What's on your mind today?

-Oh, the boycotts already begun.
+Oh, the boycott's already begun.

 It began before the organized boycott.

-And uh we have to respond.
+And we have to respond.

-I mean, uh booing the anthem, I think nobody should do anybody's anthem.
+I think nobody should boo anybody's anthem.

-That's that's uh disrespect for for somebody's uh so do you do you support this boycott of people traveling to America?
+So do you support this boycott of people traveling to America?

-I think people have to decide, but yeah, if they they don't feel comfortable going to America because of this, then they they shouldn't know their other destinations they can go to.
+I think people have to decide, but yeah, if they don't feel comfortable going to America because of this, then they shouldn't go.

 And if I tell my audience that I'm supporting an America boycott of Canada, you're okay with that.

-Um well Trump is already doing you don't like it.
+Well, you don't like it.

-Who who would be hurt more?
+Who would be hurt more?

 Because there are plenty of Americans that go to Montreal and Quebec and Ontario and all sorts of places over Canada.

-Canada or the U.S. I think we both get hurt with this this whole thing that's going on.
+I think we both get hurt with this whole thing that's going on.

 You're hurting yourself by doing this.

-Now let me tell you why I have issues with Canada, and you tell me if you if if these are legitimate concerns.
+Now, let me tell you why I have issues with Canada.

-You do know that Canada already, prior to Donald Trump winning this election, ha puts tariffs on American products.
+You do know that Canada already, prior to Donald Trump winning this election, puts tariffs on American products.

 You are aware of that, right?